RobWiederstein/open_data_leg/README.markdown

 | Massachusetts  | http://www.mass.gov/opendata/#/                                  | data | NA        | 43               |
 | South Dakota   | http://open.sd.gov/                                              | data | NA        | 43               |
 | Wyoming        | http://geospatialhub.org/                                        | gis  | NA        | 43               |

+## Weaknesses in the Evaluation

+This writeup is dependent solely on the Center for Data Innovation's rankings.
+The author is unaware to the degree that this organization is affiliated with any particular industry or political group.
+Uniform resource links (URLs) are subject to change and the individual links have not been verified to connect to actual web pages.

+## Conclusion

+Kentucky's budget is constrained.
+Creating an environment that promotes the use and dispersal of data